$\ell^2$ Betti numbers and coherence of random groups: Minimum conditions and -homology

 A $t^{P_i}$-term can only arise from an initial segment $u$ with $\phi(u)= P_i$---either where $u$ ends with a letter $\ttx_j^{-1}$ or is followed by a letter $\ttx_j^{+1}$.
 By the standard minimum condition, there are either one or two initial segments of $r_i$ attaining the minimal $\phi$-value, depending whether the lower section is a vertex or an edge.
 Note that the standard minimum condition gives one of four cases, depending on whether the lower section is a vertex or an edge, and on the relative orientations of $r_i$ and the relevant edge $\ttx_i$ at the minimum: \begin{itemize} \item $\phi(\ttx_i)>0$, and there is a unique initial segment $u=u'\ttx_n$ of $r_i$ such that $\phi(u)=P_i$ and $r_i=u'\ttx_n\ttx_i v$. \item $\phi(\ttx_i)>0$, and there is a unique initial segment $u=u'\ttx_i^{-1}$ of $r_i$ such that $\phi(u)=P_i$ and $r_i=u'\ttx_i^{-1}\ttx_n^{-1}v$. \item $\phi(\ttx_i)=0$, and the are exactly two initial segments $u=u'\ttx_n$ and $u\ttx_i$ of $r_i$ such that $\phi(u)=\phi(u\ttx_i)=P_i$, and $r_i=u'\ttx_n\ttx_i\ttx_n^{-1} v$. \item $\phi(\ttx_i)=0$, and the are exactly two initial segments $u=u'\ttx_n\ttx_i^{-1}$ and $u'\ttx_n$ of $r_i$ such that $\phi(u)=\phi(u'\ttx_n)=P_i$, and $r_i=u'\ttx_n\ttx_i^{-1}\ttx_n^{-1} v$. \end{itemize} In all four cases, there is precisely one $t^{P_i}$-term $u = k_ut^{P_i}=k_it^{P_i}$ occuring in \FoxB{i}{i}, and no $t^{P_i}$-term in any other \FoxB{i}{j}. \end{proof} \begin{rmk} It is worth reconsidering Definition \ref{def_MinimumCondition} in light of this previous result.
 If our definition of `minimum condition' had been simply that each relator has a unique $\phi$-minimal vertex, then it could well be the case that $r_1$ and $r_2$ have minima of the form $r_1=u_1\ttx_1^{-1} \ttx_2 v_1$ and $r_2=u_2\ttx_1^{-1} \ttx_2 v_2$---so that both $\FoxB{1}{1}$ and $\FoxB{1}{2}$ have $t^{P_1}$-terms, and both $\FoxB{2}{1}$ and $\FoxB{2}{2}$ have $t^{P_2}$-terms.
 As will be seen in the proof of Proposition \ref{prop_RowReduction}, such a circumstance is undesirable.

 The special role of $\ttx_n$ in Definition \ref{def_MinimumCondition} guarantees that we may invert relators to obtain the standard minimum condition and thus obtain Lemma \ref{lem_FoxDerivsOfMinimumCondition}. \end{rmk} Elements of the group ring having the special form taken by \FoxB{i}{i} in Lemma \ref{lem_FoxDerivsOfMinimumCondition} are especially amenable to computation in a certain ring containing $\Q G$, the {\em Novikov ring}.
-We give here a simplified statement which is less broad than the most general definiton, but is sufficient for our needs.
-Proposition 3.8 of \cite{Kielak19} gives the equivalence of our statement with the `true' definition. \begin{defn} Let $G$ be a group and let $\phi\colon G\to \Z$ be a homomorphism with kernel $K$.
-The {\em Novikov ring} \Nov\ of $G$ with respect to $\phi$ is the ring of formal series
+We give here a simplified statement which is less broad than the most general definition, but is sufficient for our needs.
+Proposition 3.8 of \cite{Kielak19} gives the equivalence of our statement with the `true' definition.